-Conscious Discipline Master Instructor Jill Molli leads 8+ hours of video training, including key points presented by Dr. Becky Bailey.
+Conscious Discipline Certified Instructor Jill Molli leads 8+ hours of video training, including key points presented by Dr. Becky Bailey.
 Gain insight about why an adult-first approach to self-regulation is absolutely necessary, and how to shift from passing down our wounds and triggers to modeling and teaching the behaviors we want children to acquire.

 Activities and Self-Reflection to Bring Each Session to Life

 Each session features real-world examples, a conversational teaching style, “ah-ha!” moments, opportunities to reflect, and immediate strategies for increasing self-regulation, EQ, wellness and resilience.

 As you enjoy your sessions with Jill, you can follow along in a downloadable and printable workbook that will guide your learning with important ideas, key strategies, and opportunities for self-reflection and planning.

 Handling Upset: The Adult-first Mindset Shift is designed for both individual and group viewing.
 It is the perfect entry point for those just learning about Conscious Discipline and a powerful refresher course for those who are already implementing Conscious Discipline in their home, center, school, district or workplace.